Marcelotsvaz/vaz-projects/readme.md

 # Stop and remove all containers, data is preserved in named volumes.
 docker compose down

-# Also remove the volumes.
+# Stop and remove all containers, including volumes.
 docker compose down --volumes
 ```